-The Addictions and Mental Health Worker program allows students to analyze intersecting causes and impacts of addiction and mental health issues from a multidimensional framework that integrates an Anti-Oppressive Practice length along with a strengths-based approach to supporting clients.
+The Addiction and Mental Health Worker program allows students to analyze intersecting causes and impacts of addiction and mental health issues from a multidimensional framework that integrates an Anti-Oppressive Practice length along with a strength-based approach to supporting clients.
 Students learn how to interact with clients on an individual, group and community level all while advocating for appropriate systemic changes.
 Throughout the program, students can apply theoretical concepts through lab-based activities, simulations, fieldwork placement and experiential learning opportunities.

-The interactive lab allows students to work with actors in the field to practice and refine their interviewing and counselling skills.
+The interactive labs allow students to work with actors in the field to practice and refine their interviewing and counselling skills.
 The capstone course encourages students to advocate for social change and promote the field of addictions and mental health overall.
 You will challenge the stigma associated with these problems including your own hidden biases to develop holistic healing plans that work and master the self-care strategies that will be critical to your long-term success.
 Finally, you will put theory into practice during a 580-hour fieldwork placement with social services employers of all kinds including shelters, drop-in centers, recovery homes, correctional facilities, crisis support agencies, and more.
 These skills have never been more in demand more, and you can make a profound difference in the lives of others by studying here.
-Graduates from our Addiction and Mental Health Program are eligible to register with the Ontario College of Social Workers and Social Service Workers.
-Northern College also offers a pathway allowing students to complete the Social Service Worker program and AMH worker programs in 3 years of full-time study instead of 4.
-Students wishing to take this route need to apply to the Social Service Worker Program.

 This program will prepare you for a rewarding career as an in-demand counsellor, case manager, or outreach worker.
 In a collaborative lab environment, you will gradually hone your communication, listening and crisis intervention skills - all while gaining an awareness of the complex causes and impacts of mental health issues and addiction.

 The program ties in various elements of Code of Ethics and Standards of Practice from the Ontario College of Social Workers and Social Service Workers (OCSWSSW), giving graduates and strong ethical framework to ensure they are meeting the needs of clients throughout the community.
-As such, the AMH program was granted SSW equivalency status through the OCSWSSW, and graduates are eligible for registration with the regulatory college.
+As such, the AMHW program was granted SSW equivalency status through the OCSWSSW, and graduates are eligible for registration with the regulatory college.
+Graduates of our Addiction and Mental Health Worker program can register with the OCSWSSW.